Kaori Sakamoto: 2021–2022 season: Beijing Olympics and World champion

-At the 2022 World Championships Sakamoto entered the championships as the heavy favorite to take the gold medal.
+At the 2022 World Championships Sakamoto entered the championships as the heavy favorite to take the gold medal, since the Russian skaters had been excluded from the competition.
 Skating cleanly, she won the short program with a new personal best score of 80.32, 5.32 points clear of second-place Loena Hendrickx of Belgium.
 She went on to win the free skate as well, setting new personal bests in that segment (155.77) and total score (236.09), the latter nearly twenty points clear of silver medalist Hendrickx.
 She was Japan's first women's singles skater to win the World Championships since 2014.
 Sakamoto observed afterward that "four years ago, I didn't compete at the Worlds after the Olympic Games because I felt burned out.
 It wasn't easy to get ready for this just a month after the Games, but I'm glad I did.
 It was all worth it."